transcom/mymove/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md

 **User Story:** *[Distributed Tracing ADR](https://dp3.atlassian.net/browse/MB-8053)*

 _Give developers and operators an easier way to understand the behavior and structure of running systems by instrumenting code for distributed tracing._

+## Problem Statement

+### Why Distributed Tracing?

+> Observability is defined as the ability of the internal states of a system to be determined by its external outputs.

+There are several established techniques for gaining observability into complex software systems.

+* Logging
+  * helpful for known knowns
+  * e.g. "I want to know when a specific condition is reached"
+* Metrics
+  * helpful for assessing known unknowns
+  * e.g. "How many requests per second was the system handling last Tuesday?"
+* Distributed Tracing
+  * helpful for learning about unknown unknowns
+  * e.g. "What was the execution context for User X that caused their interaction to timeout last Tuesday?"

 Some of the benefits of distributed tracing, as outlined in [this](https://petabridge.com/blog/why-use-distributed-tracing/) article are: